leonjza/frida-boot/course/2-chapter-2/sleep.md

     Intercept calls to function at target.
 This is a NativePointer specifying the address of the function you would like to intercept calls to.
 ```

 We need to pass along a `NativePointer` as the first argument to `attach()`.
-Next, the callbacks for `attach()` are `onEnter` and `onLeave`.
+Next, the call backs for `attach()` are `onEnter` and `onLeave`.
 As the names say, `onEnter` will be called as soon as the _target_ function is entered, and `onLeave` will be called as the _target_ function is returned.
-The callbacks also have access to the original arguments and return value for the _target_ function.
+The call backs also have access to the original arguments and return value for the _target_ function.
 More on this later.

 Practically our script would look something like this: